arafatm/learn-hashi/learn-vault/readme.md

 ### Writing the Policy

-**NOTE:** An interactive tutorial is also available to perform the steps described in this guide.
+:exclamation: An interactive tutorial is also available to perform the steps described in this guide.
 Click the **Show Tutorial** button to launch the tutorial.

 To write a policy using the command line, specify the path to a policy file to upload.